Thailand is open to international tourism

 (serves low-cost carriers).
 Both airports have really good public transport service, however Suvarnabhumi has advantage of Airport Rail Link (city train system) that runs every 15 minutes to central Bangkok.

-These are also the best (and the cheapest) airports to fly into Bangkok.
-As they are used by many airlines serving the same routes, the competition for passengers is fierce – with decreased airfare as a result. - Once in Bangkok, take advantage of frequent intercity flights operated by domestic airlines such as Thai Airways, Bangkok Airways, Nok Air, Thai AirAsia, Thai AirAsia X, Thai Lion Air, Thai Vietjet Air, Thai Smile.
-Those in-country carriers typically offer lower fares, operate from smaller airports located closer to city centers (you save on ground transportation), and provide flexible schedules – with a wide range of departure times.
+- Once in Bangkok, take advantage of frequent intercity flights operated by domestic airlines such as Thai Airways, Bangkok Airways, Nok Air, Thai AirAsia, Thai AirAsia X, Thai Lion Air, Thai Vietjet Air, Thai Smile.
+Those in-country carriers typically offer lower fares, operate from smaller airports located closer to city centers (you save on ground transportation) and provide flexible schedules – with a wide range of departure times.

 - There are no direct flights from the US or Canada to Bangkok.
 However, most major hubs in Asia have non-stop flights to Bangkok, as do some larger airports in the Middle East – your journey will have at least one stop.
 There are no direct flights from the US to Bangkok.
 The only nonstop connection from North America is from Vancouver